 Message edit: Both support editing messages.

-Username: You don’t need to share your personal details like a phone number or email.
+Username: You don’t need to share personal details like a phone number or email.
 You can connect with the other by sharing your username.

 Interested in Discord?
 Check out its comparison with Zoom.